 Passwordless multi-factor authentication (MFA) is an authentication method that does not rely on traditional passwords.
 Instead, it uses alternative methods to verify a user's identity, such as biometrics, security tokens, or one-time codes sent via email or text message.
 The assumption is that eliminating a password enhances security on its own and that MFA is then sufficient to provide assurance.
 This method is meant to enhance convenience, not necessarily to enhance the security desired by adding factors like traditional MFA.
 Passworless MFA adheres to a less is more philosophy of security.

-An organization called FIDO has recently improved its standard for passwordless MFA approaches known as PassKeys.
+FIDO has recently improved its standard for the passwordless MFA approach known as passkeys.
 However, there is a fundamental misconception that this approach eliminates passwords entirely, when in fact it still requires passwords for unique devices or operating systems, so entering passwords is simply required less often.
 For example, if a user enables PassKeys on their Apple environment and then moves to login on a Windows computer, they will still need a password.
 The limitations of traditional MFA remain, including lockouts, provisioning risk and user frustration across device types.

 ID verification is a popular method used by businesses to authenticate users and prevent fraud in online transactions.
 It involves comparing a user's personal information against a trusted source, such as a government-issued ID, to verify their identity.
 This method provides enhanced security benefits on top of traditional multi-factor authentication and often helps companies reduce their risk and improve compliance.